ACloudGuru/Lab-Services---Cloud-Engineer-Testing/README.md

 Repository for Lab Services Cloud Engineer interview testing

 ## Test Structure
-The test will contain more objectives than can be completed within the time limit.
+The test contains several objectives.
 Objectives can be completed in any order, and may be done simultaneously.

+Some challenges will take longer than others and it is alright if you do not finish all objectives.
+This test provides us a common discussion base and is not meant to be a comprehensive analysis of your skills and experience.
+No matter how many or few objectives you complete, we will have the same followup conversation after.

 All answers & outputs requested per objective should be placed in the solutions directory, within the folder designated for that objective.
 The specific Folders are listed within the